openconfig/gnmi-gateway/README.md

 You can test the code by running `make test`.

+You can run integration tests by running `make integration`.
+(Ensure you have Zookeeper running on `127.0.0.1:2181`.)

+You can run test coverage by running `make cover`.

 #### Build the code

 You can build the `gnmi-gateway` binary by running `make build`.

+#### Contributions

+Please make any changes in a separate branch from `release` (e.g. `develop` or your own fork) and make a PR to the `release` branch when your changes are ready.
+Tags for new release versions will be cut from the `release` branch.

 [1]: https://github.com/openconfig/gnmi